Update: ‘Features’ and ‘Release Date’ sections updated.

-In about two years, it will be the end of the road for the fourth-gen Lexus RX and possibly its three-row version Lexus RX L. A new Lexus TX series may arrive as the successor to the RX L.
+By next year, the fourth-generation Lexus RX and the RX L will reach the end of their lifespan.
+A new Lexus TX series may arrive as the successor to the RX L.

 Reports indicate that the next-gen urban mid-size SUV from Lexus would be a separate product, not an RX extension.
-Last year, Toyota filed trademark applications for ‘TX,’ ‘TX350’, ‘TX500h’, ‘Lexus TX350’, and ‘Lexus TX500h.’
-This indicated that the company plans to launch a new TX three-row SUV instead of a next-gen RX.
-In a new development, it looks like the North American TX units will roll out of a U.S. factory, not the Japanese plant in Kyushu that manufactures the RX L for the world.
+Toyota has filed trademark applications for ‘TX,’ ‘TX350’, ‘TX500h’, ‘Lexus TX350’, and ‘Lexus TX500h.’
+While this is not confirmation, it’s an indication that the company plans to launch a TX three-row SUV in place of the RX L. It also looks like the North American TX units will roll out of a U.S. factory, not the Japanese plant in Kyushu that manufactures the RX L for the world.

 A car for the Gen Y American Family